Akiehere/LHCC/simulation/README.md

 # LHCC NS-3 simulator

 ## HPCC
-It is based on NS-3 version 3.17.
+It is based on NS-3 version 3.17. python 2.7

 ### Quick Start